lethiandev/godot-cpp-cmake/README.md

 If you wish, you can supply toolchain file manually by defining `CMAKE_TOOLCHAIN_FILE` variable pointing to the toolchain file.

+Experimental Emscripten build is available too, but GDNative on JavaScript platform is currently not officialy supported by Godot Engine developers.
+To build for Emscripten, use `-DCMAKE_SYSTEM_NAME=Emscripten` flag.
+As like for Android target, CMake script will try to find Emscripten's toolchain using EMSCRIPTEN environment variable.

 To build release (optimized) targets, use CMake's -DCMAKE_BUILD_TYPE option as `-DCMAKE_BUILD_TYPE=Release`.
 Built libraries should be located under the /lib root directory.

 ## Troubleshooting